gl0rious/Resort-Management-System/README.md

 * An address has a State and a State belongs to a Country.
 * A Reservation can be in multiple states: New, Placed, Processed (payment is processed), Arrived, Departed or Cancelled
 * To use the system, each customer has to create a "User" account (with a username and a password).
 * There are two basic user types in the system: Admin and Client.
+Change for the ci/cd pipeline on main branch.

 ## Libraries Used
 ====